aquafir/ACE.BaseMod/Samples/CustomLoot/Readme.md

 ### Notes

+* If ACE ever goes .NET >7 should switch to polymorphic serialization
 * Per-tier chances would be a good candidate for future customization
 * Currently doesn't wipe a set/proc if one exists and a mutation isn't rolled.
 * Possibly inefficient way of checking for self-targeting spells